smartcontractkit/chainlink-testing-framework/book/src/libs/seth.md

 pending_nonce_protection_timeout = "5m"
 ```

-If you want to use HTTP instead of WS you can do so with by setting to true:
+If you want to use HTTP instead of WS you can do so by setting to true:

 ```toml
 force_http = false